Third-language acquisition

-Third-language acquisition (TLA), sometimes called third-language learning—otherwise referred to as L3 (language 3) acquisition, refers to multilinguals learning additional languages.
+Third-language acquisition (TLA), also known as third-language learning or L3 (language 3) acquisition, refers to multilinguals learning additional languages.

-It contrasts with second-language acquisition in the narrow sense, which is concerned with the acquisition of an additional language by (then) monolinguals.
+TLA is distinct from second-language acquisition, which is concerned with the acquisition of an additional language by (then) monolinguals.

-The success of third language acquisition varies with age and the languages already known, which can have intricate effects on the language to be acquired.
+The success of third language acquisition varies with age and the languages already known, which can have intricate effects on the L3 (the language that is being acquired).